likicv/usysml-test-cases/README.md

 have a limited scope that includes only the keywords `package`, `part`, `part def` keywords.
 With just those three keywords it is possible to create quite complex, fully compliant SysML v2 models.
-In other words, any uSysML model would be a valid SysML v2 model, paresable by any complete SysML v2 implementation; however the reverse is not true because the full SysML v2 specification includes many features beyond the scope of uSysML.
+In other words, a uSysML model would be a valid SysML v2 model, paresable by any complete SysML v2 implementation; however the reverse is not true because the full SysML v2 specification includes many features beyond the scope of uSysML.
 The scope of uSysML for each version